Spending the Holidays in New Orleans

 For some French Quarter-style partying that involves much bead tossing, see if you can score an invite to any of the private balcony bashes, or pay a cover to access one of the balconies at the bars located all up and down Bourbon Street.

 For the kids, both the Zoo and the Louisiana Children’s Museum host early countdowns.
-The Zoo Year’s Eve at the Audubon Zoo “parties” from 10:30 a.m. to 12:30 p.m. with a Pepsi toast, costumed characters, and of course, the Audubon’s wildlife menagerie, while the annual New Year’s Eve Kids’ Countdown to Noon at the museum is held from 9:30 a.m. to 2:30 p.m.
+The Zoo Year’s Eve at the Audubon Zoo “parties” from 10:30 a.m. to 12:30 p.m. with a Pepsi toast, costumed characters, and of course, the Audubon’s wildlife menagerie, while the annual New Year’s Eve Kids’ Countdown to Noon at the Louisiana Children’s Museum is typically held from 9:30 a.m. to 2:30 p.m.

 Martin Luther King, Jr. Celebration